Roadmap

 Native app for iOS and Android.
 Chat, threads, push notifications — sellers can work with customers from their phone.

-• Chat with AI and clients in a native interface
+• Chat with AI and customers in the native interface

 • Managing the funnel from mobile